ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ### User Management

-The **[User Management](user-management/index.md)** page is for managing the customer's existing users by determining the level of access they have to the Client Center.
+The **[User Management](user-management/index.md)** page manages a customer's existing users by determining the level of access they have to the Client Center.

-It further allows the removal of existing users and addition of new ones.
+It is an alternative to the standard way of setting up external customer access.

 ![picture](pictures/user_management.png)